awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 + Full LOB mode is not supported\.

 + Changes to the source table structure during full load are not supported\.
-Changes to the data is supported during full load\.
+Changes to the data are supported during full load\.

++ Multiple tasks that replicate data from the same source table to the same target S3 endpoint bucket result in those tasks writing to the same file\.
+We recommend that you specify different target endpoints \(buckets\) if your data source is from the same table\.

 ## Security<a name="CHAP_Target.S3.Security"></a>